Connect with others who understand.

 Vision loss is the first MS symptom for 1 in 4 people with MS, according to Multiple Sclerosis Trust.
 As many as 7 out of 10 people with MS will experience optic neuritis at some point, according to the nonprofit.

 Optic neuritis doesn’t affect only people with MS. Between 1 and 5 people in 1,000 in the general population experience optic neuritis, per the Multiple Sclerosis Trust.
-Much like MS, optic neuritis tends to affect more women than men and develops between ages 20 and 40.
+The MS Trust also notes that much like MS, optic neuritis tends to affect more women than men and develops between the ages of 20 and 40.

 This vision problem can occur regardless of a person’s type of MS. “We see optic neuritis in relapsing MS because it typically comes on in the form of a relapse,” Dr. Nicholas said.
 People who have secondary progressive MS can also develop optic neuritis.